 Other frugal RVers will work on their own rigs, and some will seek the lowest-cost repair station.
 The common element among all is value — paying what something is truly worth rather than whatever the market will bear.

 Want to Connect With a Community of Over 1,078 RV Enthusiasts?

 Of course, value is subjective.
-The frugal RVer approaches each purchase, each trip, by considering relative value.
+The frugal RVer approaches each purchase and each trip by considering relative value.
 Do we really need a 40′ motorhome for our weekend trips?
 Is solar power worth the installation costs?
-How about RV road insurance, discount campsite clubs, a portable screen room, fuel additives, an off-season RV cover, portable generator, resort campsite, club membership, or any of the other things offered to RVers?
+How about RV road insurance, discount campsite clubs, a portable screen room, fuel additives, an off-season RV cover, a portable generator, a resort campsite, club membership, or any of the other things offered to RVers?

-RVTroop.com is your online resource for getting the most from every dollar you spend on camping in a recreational vehicle (tenters can listen and learn, too).
+RV Troop is your online resource for getting the most from every dollar you spend on camping in a recreational vehicle (tenters can listen and learn, too).
 As a young man, I built travel trailers, truck campers, and mobile homes for major manufacturers.
-Later, my wife and I vacationed and even lived full-time in a variety of RVs including a “hippie van”, motorhome, travel trailers, fifth-wheel trailer, and a van camper with a family of five (plus pets!) and now as a retired couple.
+Later, my wife and I vacationed and even lived full-time in a variety of RVs, including a “hippie van,” motorhome, travel trailers, fifth-wheel trailer, and a van camper with a family of five (plus pets!), and now as a retired couple.
 Been there, done that, had fun!